Oitomi teapots and kettles (history, manufacture, use and care).

 If you’d like, you can add ginger to the hot water.

-If your teapot is enameled, it’s okay to wipe it out with a soft sponge.
+If your teapot has an enamel lining, wiping it out with a soft sponge is okay.

-Since enamel is nonporous and easily washable, it’s okay to mix and match your favorite teas.
+Since enamel is nonporous and easily washable, you can mix and match your favorite teas.
+But if you don’t wash the inside of your teapot after use, it’s best to use similar teas.

 need to boil water separately.